calvinguillot/autocomplete-github/README.md

 # Autocomplete Component

 This is a VueJS standalone component.
 It fetches users and repositories from Github.
+You can find a demo [here](https://jsfiddle.net/calvinguillot/6b28ux4z/5/).

 Use arrows and mouse to navigate, and enter or click to go to a selected item URL.